Table of contents

 The Care Quality Commission sets clear standards for medication administration, but meeting them consistently across multiple clients, carers, and visits requires more than good intentions.
 It requires systems that make safe medication management the default, not the exception.

-This guide explains what the CQC expects, how medication errors happen in domiciliary care, and how to build a medication system that holds up under inspection.
+This guide explains the CQC medication administration guidelines, how medication errors happen in domiciliary care, and how to build a medication system that holds up under inspection.

 What the CQC expects from medication management